drio/manual-render/README.md

 5. Execute → vao.render() - Runs shaders on all data in parallel

 Two other important concepts in shaders.
-Uniforms and Attributes.
-That is data that will be available per each instance of the shader.
+Uniforms (same data available to all the shader instances) and Varying (available per vertex).
 Example, vertex shader will have:

 in vec3 in_position;